orbis-eval/orbis_eval/README.md

 # Orbis quickstart

+Orbis is a versatile framework for performing NEL evaluation analyses.
+It supports standard metrics such as precision, recall and F1-score and visualizes gold standard and annotator results in the context of the annotated document.
+Color coding the entities allows experts to quickly identify correct and incorrect annotations and the corresponding links to the KB that are also provided by Orbis.
+Due to the modular pipeline architecture used by Orbis different stages in the evaluation process can be easily modified, replaced or added.

+Results of our first Orbis based drill-down analyses efforts were presented at the SEMANTiCS 2018 Conference in Vienna [Odoni, Kuntschik, Braşoveanu, & Weichselbraun, 2018][https://www.sciencedirect.com/science/article/pii/S1877050918316089].

 ## Prerequisites
 To be able to develop and run Orbis you will need the following installed and configured on your system: